 Well, thanks to the threat of a whopping inch of snow, my CT this weekend was rescheduled for January 6th.
 Houston, we have a problem.

-See, my PLAN had been to do the jumper show at TTC last weekend (completed), the BN CT this past weekend, then lesson with Trainer B on January 5th, do a crossfit competition January 6th, THEN head down to Aiken for a schooling HT on January 7th.
-It was going to be our triumphant debut (4th times a charm, right?) at BN, and I was going to be SO PREPARED, having already done a CT at BN and coming off a lesson with Trainer B. I’m 100% Type A and I plan everything.
+See, my PLAN had been to do the jumper show at TTC last weekend (completed), the BN CT this past weekend, do a crossfit competition January 6th, THEN head down to Aiken for a schooling HT on January 7th.
+It was going to be our triumphant debut (4th times a charm, right?) at BN, and I was going to be SO PREPARED, having already done a CT at BN.
+I’m 100% Type A and I plan everything.
 And this was going to be great.

 But the snow (actually, lack thereof since it melted pretty much the second it hit the ground) messed all that up.

 So Friday I was perusing FB and up popped a post from the schooling HT’s organizer saying there was still room for the schooling HT December 10th.
 Come on.
 I couldn’t, right?

 So I emailed the organizer and asked if I could still enter.
 She responded right away and said yes, what level?